kalfasyan/vresto/docs/user-guide/catalogs.md

 OData is a robust, well-established protocol used by many European Space Agency (ESA) services.

 ### When to use OData:
-- If you require access to legacy CDSE metadata fields not yet mapped to STAC.
+- **Comprehensive Metadata**: If you require access to legacy CDSE metadata fields (like specific instrument parameters) not yet mapped to STAC.
+- **Global Searches**: OData is highly optimized for text-based discovery across the entire catalog (e.g., searching by specific product name patterns).
-- If you prefer a more "stable" service that has been in place longer.
+- **Service Maturity**: Use OData if you prefer a battle-tested service that has been the standard for Copernicus data for many years.

 ### Example (API):
 ```python